 LLMs and JavaScript:

-practical approaches
+practical guides

 n recent years, generative models based on deep neural networks have revolutionized the tech landscape.
 Initially developed for academic purposes, they have now become an integral part of everyday applications, from automated content generation to multilingual translation and advanced decision support.